Group-3-SEM/Group-3/Use Cases/use-case-2.md

 ### Preconditions

-Database contains current data on the continent.
+We know the continent.
+Database contains current data on the world.

 ### Success End Condition